CE-Programming/CEmu/README.md

 * ...

 ### GUI
-* HD Icon
 * Implement 83PCE/84+CE differences (2 keypad setups, "skins", etc.)
-* More translations (for now, it's available in English and French).
+* More translations (for now, it's available in English, French, and Spanish).
 * ...

 ## In the future...